iendjinn/iendjinn/systems/frontier/colonial-government.markdown

 ## Patrol Drone

+_Cheap and reliable tech from the dawn of the 21st century._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |
 | D4        | D10      | D4      | D4         | 1     | 22     |
 ### Flying
 Passive: This unit ignores terrain, any tokens, and other units when it moves.

 ### Self Destruct
 Active: As a **strategic action** you may detonate the drone.
 All units (including friendly units) within 5" become **shaken**.
-Remove the drone from the battlefield, it does not count as **destroyed** for the purposes of victory conditions and game end.
+Remove the drone from the battlefield.